-If you have been struggling to find web design clients, or you're not attracting the right clients, stop, take a deep breath, and check out these 25 valuable tips for finding perfect-fit web design clients and earning loads of referrals.
+If you have been struggling to find web design clients, check out these 25 valuable tips for finding perfect-fit clients and earning new referrals.

 Clients are the backbone of every successful services company because without clients there is no one to serve and when there is no one to serve, there is no business.